neurobin/rnm/README.md

 #Install:

 1. Give the <span class="quote">install</span> file execution permission and
-2. Run it or just drag and dropt it on terminal.
+2. Run it or just drag and dropt it on terminal and hit <kbd>Enter</kbd>.